Check out our newest campus in Gramercy! Explore here.

 When children are surrounded by the right tools, they’re empowered to play and learn independently and in small groups.

 • Designate specific areas of your playspace to specific activities that support your child’s learning and development.
-Learning centers should feature a desk or table for your child to do tablework like cutting, gluing or drawing.
+Learning centers should feature a child-sized desk or table for your child to do tablework like cutting, gluing or drawing.

 • From math to imagination to art to literacy, each Vivvi classroom has dedicated areas designed specifically for learning to come alive through play.